jailbirt/theeye-docs/README.md

 #### Tasks
+A task is like a job, it can be performed or executed on demand.
+You can also use the task scheduler to create and manage tasks that TheEye will carry out automatically at the times you specify.
 Check the [Tasks Documentation](tasks.md) for more details.
-+ Schedule a task.
-You can use the task scheduler to create and manage tasks that TheEye will carry out automatically at the times you specify.

 #### Scripts